 All statistical information from NBA.com/Stats.

-Tags: Alec Burks Ben McLemore Boston Celtics Charlotte Bobcats Denver Nuggets Featured Indiana Pacers Kelly Olynyk Kenneth Faried Lance Stephenson Miami Heat Michael Carter-williams Minnesota Timberwolves Mo Williams Nba Best Of The Week Oklahoma City Thunder Orlando Magic Philadelphia 76ers Popular Portland Trail Blazers Russell Westbrook Sacramento Kings Utah Jazz Victor Oladipo
+Tags: Alec Burks Ben McLemore Boston Celtics Charlotte Bobcats Denver Nuggets Indiana Pacers Kelly Olynyk Kenneth Faried Lance Stephenson Miami Heat Michael Carter-williams Minnesota Timberwolves Mo Williams Nba Best Of The Week Oklahoma City Thunder Orlando Magic Philadelphia 76ers Portland Trail Blazers Russell Westbrook Sacramento Kings Utah Jazz Victor Oladipo